javascript-tutorial/en.javascript.info/1-js/08-prototypes/01-prototype-inheritance/article.md

 ![](proto-animal-rabbit-walk-2.svg)

-That's for data properties only, not for accessors.
-If a property is a getter/setter, then it behaves like a function: getters/setters are looked up in the prototype.
+Accessor properties are an exception, as assignment is handled by a setter function.
+So writing to such a property is actually the same as calling a function.

 For that reason `admin.fullName` works correctly in the code below: